Contrasting Ares Commercial Real Estate (NYSE:ACRE) and Summit Industrial Income REIT (OTCMKTS:SMMCF)

 |2.75

-Ares Commercial Real Estate presently has a consensus price target of $15.75, indicating a potential upside of 1.61%.
+Ares Commercial Real Estate presently has a consensus price target of $15.75, indicating a potential downside of 3.37%.
 Summit Industrial Income REIT has a consensus price target of $23.94, indicating a potential upside of 41.56%.
 Given Summit Industrial Income REIT’s higher probable upside, analysts clearly believe Summit Industrial Income REIT is more favorable than Ares Commercial Real Estate.

+This table compares Ares Commercial Real Estate and Summit Industrial Income REIT’s top-line revenue, earnings per share (EPS) and valuation.

 |Ares Commercial Real Estate